 Panel Discussion – Public Health/Planetary Health/One Health

-With: William B. Karesh, Ph.D., Executive Vice President for Health and Policy at EcoHealth Alliance, President of the World Animal Health Organization (OIE) Working Group on Wildlife Diseases and chair of the IUCN Wildlife Health Specialist Group; Howard Frumkin, Professor Emeritus, Environmental and Occupational Health Sciences, University of Washington School of Public Health, co-editor of the new groundbreaking collection Planetary Health: Protecting Nature to Protect Ourselves (Island Press).
 Moderated by J.P.
-Harpignies, Bioneers Senior Producer.
+Harpignies, this Bioneers 2020 conversation brings together two prominent leaders in the field of health.
+William B. Karesh, Ph.D., Executive Vice President for Health and Policy at EcoHealth Alliance, President of the World Animal Health Organization (OIE) Working Group on Wildlife Diseases and chair of the IUCN Wildlife Health Specialist Group.
+Howard Frumkin, Professor Emeritus, Environmental and Occupational Health Sciences, University of Washington School of Public Health, co-editor of the new groundbreaking collection Planetary Health: Protecting Nature to Protect Ourselves (Island Press).

 This discussion took place at the 2020 Bioneers Conference.
 Watch more panels, keynote addresses, and performances from the conference.

 J.P.
 HARPIGNIES: Let me begin with something painfully obvious: we’re all currently obsessed with COVID-19, as we have absolutely no choice but to be, given how dramatically that virus has impinged on all our lives.
 And one of the most painful aspects of this crisis, besides of course the immeasurable amount of death and suffering and economic hardship it is visiting on so many people, is that it’s also starkly revealing some of the most glaring injustices and deep structural flaws in our society.